VectorZeroAI/RamPipe/README.md

 Initialises the tmpfs and overlays as you configurate in the rampipe.conf file.

-It keeps track of what directories and files are currently pinned via a json file, wich itself is in the tmpfs, to avoid using more disk.
+It keeps track of what directories and files are currently pinned via a json file, wich is on the tmpfs.

-It syncs the data to disk periodicaly, and even allows batching to not stress the disk. *(its all configurable in the config file, but be carefull, if you batch the data too much, it will result in syncs taking longer then the timer between them.)*
+It syncs the data to disk periodicaly, and even allows batching to not stress the disk. *(its all configurable in the config file)*

 It also ensures that on shutdown (a.k.a. on ExecStop ) it syncs all the data to the disk, ensuring that nothing is lost.